JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 However, some can be changed at runtime using the methods of the `Presentation` object associated with an action.

 The enabled/disabled state of an action is set using `Presentation.setEnabled()`.
-The visibility state of an action is set using `Presentation.setVisible()` If an action is enabled, the `AnAction.actionPerformed()` can be called if an action is selected in the IDE by a user.
+The visibility state of an action is set using `Presentation.setVisible()`.
+If an action is enabled, the `AnAction.actionPerformed()` can be called if a user selects an action in the IDE.
-A menu action shows in the UI location specified in the registration.
+A menu action shows in the UI location specified in its registration.
 A toolbar action displays its enabled (or selected) icon, depending on the user interaction.

 When an action is disabled `AnAction.actionPerformed()` will not be called.